Managing Multiple ICPs

 | Role count | Number of buying-group roles defined (buying-group ICPs only) |

-| Status | Active, Paused, or Draft |
+| Status | Active, Paused, Draft, or Archived |

 | Priority | Numeric priority; lower numbers rank higher |